-If you were looking for Poldark souvenirs on the moor, Jamaica Inn have a whole section.
-They have DVD’s, tea cloths and lot’s of Poldark ale, cider and rum!
+If you were looking for Poldark souvenirs on the moor, Jamaica Inn has a whole section.
+They have DVD’s, tea cloths and lots of Poldark ale, cider, and rum!

 What is the best time to visit Bodmin Moor?

-The best time to visit the moor for walking is the summer months in June – August when the heat has dried out a lot of the moor.
+The best time to visit the moor for walking in the summer months in June – August when the heat has dried out a lot of the moor.

-Plus, it looks magical in the winter frost or snow from December – February.
+Plus, it looks magical in the winter frost or snow from December to February.